TimoBl/ese2020-team3/deliverables/Exercise 1/Exercise01.md

 As a User I want to be able to quickly log in to not waste time.

 As a User I don't want to be bombarded with unnecessary advertisement because my mailbox is already full.

+As a User I wan't my informations to be safely stored (encrypted).